Structured Data Templates

 organizer

-Enter information identifying and describing the organization that is responsible for presenting the show.
-It can be a presenter or a self-presenting company.
+Enter information identifying and describing the organization that is responsible for presenting the show or festival.
+It can be a presenting organization or a company self-presenting its own production (in which case, the same value would be entered under the performer property).
 You can add multiple organizer(s).
 Entities nested1 under this property are typically of @type Organization.
+Recommended properties for the nested entity include: name, url, and sameAs (with link pointing to a Wikidata or Artsdata URI).

 performer